 Our hypothesis is that flips belong to the class of AI-hard problems and cannot be solved by a narrow AI with accuracy equal to or higher than that of humans (80%).

-We welcome AI researchers and practitioners to disprove the hypothesis: Idena will award a $25,000 prize (paid in the equivalent cryptocurrency) to the first individual or a team to break 80% accuracy in solving flips using AI and demonstrate this claim publicly on a test sample.
+We welcome AI researchers and practitioners to disprove the hypothesis: Idena will award a $25,000 prize (paid in the equivalent cryptocurrency) to the first individual or a team to break 80% accuracy in solving flips using AI, with a publicly verifiable proof.

 We are here to help to you.
 Browse through the most frequently asked questions.
 Can’t find an answer?
 Email us at email@example.com.